ConSol/sakuli/docs/installation-client.md

 ## Software installation
 ### Java JRE

 Sakuli versions including v0.4.* need **Java JRE 7**; all newer versions are based on **Java JRE 8**.
 In case you are bound to a specific (older?)
-Java version for any reason, perform a [http://www.oracle.com/technetwork/java/javase/jre-install-137694.html]("static" JRE installation) which will not affect the current JRE and PATH settings.
+Java version for any reason, perform a [static "in-place" JRE installation](http://www.oracle.com/technetwork/java/javase/jre-install-137694.html) which will not affect the current JRE and PATH settings.

 Typing "java" in a new command line window should now start the java interpreter.
 Otherwise check the PATH settings: